worldbank/GEEST/docs/acknowledgements.md

 <p style="text-align: justify;">

-This work was funded by the Canada Clean Energy and Forest Climate Facility (CCEFCF) and implemented by the World Bank Group Geospatial Operational Support Team (GOST). [url gost github]
+This work was funded by the <a href="https://www.worldbank.org/en/topic/climatechange/brief/canada-world-bank-clean-energy-and-forests-climate-facility">Canada Clean Energy and Forest Climate Facility (CCEFCFy)</a> and implemented by the World Bank Group <a href="https://worldbank.github.io/GOST">Geospatial Operational Support Team (GOST)</a>.
 The tool was developed by Kartoza.

 <p align="center">